Agentic systems interpret underspecified instructions

 Narrowing the Interpretation Space

-The usual tools: system prompts, few-shot examples, tool definitions, output schemas, conversation history, temperature.
+The usual tools are system prompts, few-shot examples, tool definitions, output schemas, conversation history, and temperature.
 In practice it's hard to determine which phenomenon a given mechanism addresses — a more detailed system prompt might narrow the interpretation space, or it might just make one interpretation more likely without eliminating the others.
 The line between "disambiguating the spec" and "biasing the engine" is rarely clean.

 Temperature is often cited as purely an indeterminism control, but it's subtler than that.
 Lowering temperature concentrates the sampling distribution — which can change which interpretation you see, not just how noisily you see it.
 At temperature=0 the LLM still picks one interpretation from the space the spec admits; you just get the same one every time.
 This is why lowering temperature alone doesn't solve the "wrong interpretation" problem — it eliminates variation without ensuring the remaining interpretation is the one you wanted.

-None of these eliminate ambiguity entirely.
+None of these tools eliminates ambiguity entirely.
 Natural language specs remain underspecified even under maximum constraint.
-So real systems don't just manage underspecification within LLM components — they manage the transitions between LLM and code.
+So real systems don't just manage underspecification within LLM components — they also manage the transitions between LLM and code.

 Boundaries

 Agentic systems interleave LLM components and code.
-When execution crosses from LLM to code (or back), both phenomena flip simultaneously: LLM components carry semantic underspecification and indeterminism, code has neither.
+When execution crosses from LLM to code (or back), both phenomena change regime: LLM components carry semantic underspecification and indeterminism, while code is treated as precise and deterministic inside the chosen runtime contract.
 Each crossing is therefore a natural checkpoint — the deterministic side doesn't care how it was reached, only what arguments arrived — which anchors debugging, testing, and refactoring against the mess upstream.
 See LLM↔code boundaries are natural checkpoints.

 Boundaries aren't fixed.
 As systems evolve, logic moves across them.